 I write, edit, and teach primarily memoir and creative nonfiction but have experience with all contemporary genres.
-Among other classes on my website and at writing centers like GrubStreet and elsewhere, I teach Writing Personhood: For Adoptees.
+Among other classes on my website and at writing centers like GrubStreet and elsewhere, I teach writing for adoptees.

-I'm an experienced teacher trained in both K-12 and adult classroom education teaching all levels of creative writing.
+I'm an experienced teacher with a master's of education trained in both K-12 and adult classroom education teaching all levels of creative writing.
 I am also an expert developmental editor and copyeditor, writing and accountability coach, young person and adult curriculum developer, and a trained meeting facilitator.

 I'm queer, a native New Yorker, and a parent now, raising two daughters I birthed, one of whom is disabled.
 We are navigating disability and disability advocacy together.
-Writing my story and teaching writing to other adoptees, parents, and anyone with a story to tell are among the most important things I can do.
+Writing my story and teaching writing to other adoptees, parents, adults reclaiming their identities in some way, and anyone with a story to tell are among the most important things I can do.

 Please take a look through this site and my linktree to see what I've written, the classes I teach, and the services I offer.
 Let me help you get your story, essay, or book out into the world.
 Representation matters on the page, and you have a story that needs to be told.